 The MSMED Act 2006 provides that the goods and service supplied by a MSME unit, the buyer shall make the payment within 45 days.
 The agreement between the buyer and seller may be in writing or oral or even without agreement, the buyer shall not delay the payment beyond 45 days.
 The buyer is liable to pay interest at the rate of three times of the Bank Rate notified by the Reserve Bank at monthly rest.
 Any dispute with regard to amount due shall be referred to MSE facilitation council constituted by the State Government.
 Further, as per RBI guidelines, banks are required to fix a sub-limit for payments to SMEs, within the overall limit sanctioned to large corporate borrowers.

-Then what’s stopping MSEs from the growth trajectory?
+What’s stopping MSEs from the growth trajectory?

 Regardless of Government investing huge amount of money in the form of Capital assistance, skill development programmes and enacting various laws for protection of the MSEs, the environment for growths of MSEs are not fast enough.
 The sector has been primarily depending upon debt financing as source of equity funding remain elusive in our country.
 The various studies disclose that MSEs are ambling down for years, despite of government assistance for their all-round developments.
 Most of these units are currently struggling due to inadequate assets, inadequate long source funds/capital and susceptibility to market fluctuation.
 Excessive informal borrowings at higher rate of interest by the micro and small enterprises found to be another prominent factor of bank loan defaults which stops further flow of credit to such enterprises.
 The other glitches are non-availability of skilled man power, low technology, high administrative/ transaction costs, lack of professionalism, delay in receiving payments, not getting finance for job work, difficulties in marketing and product branding etc. The 4th annual employment-unemployment survey (2013-14) of Labour Bureau released (in 2015) reveals that 14.50 percent end-up without work after Government sponsored skill upgrade training.
 The recent survey found that except for a handful of trades like leather work, plumbing, motor driving and tour/travel operations, all other categories of skilled persons exhibited double digit unemployment.
 Therefore many researchers of Indian employment scenario opine that spending Government money on imparting skills is impractical without creation of new jobs to accommodate those trained under Government sponsorship.